Wandergluf/OAuth2.0_example/README.md

 * demo: https://mathsolver.zliu.org/

 ## What is semantic parsing?
-Semantic parsing is the process of mappi
+Semantic parsing is the process of mapping a natural language sentence into an intermediate log